flowmailer/m2connector/README.md

 # Magento 2 Connector for Flowmailer

+Vendic module extends original `Flowmailer_M2Connector` module with applied some fixes for PHP classes.
-This extension allows you to configure Magento 2 to send all emails using Flowmailer including raw data.
+General purpose - This extension allows you to configure Magento 2 to send all emails using Flowmailer including raw data.

 See [flowmailer.com](https://flowmailer.com/) for more information.